Ready for the future? A spectacular future for all!

 🧬 Is It Totally Unique?

+Yes, in its totality.
 What makes it unique is the combination of:

 Non-state, non-nationalist structure